 C++: “auto” on anonymous functions

-C++14 introduced an improvement to the way we can declare anonymous functions (a.k.a. lambda expressions).
+C++14 introduced an improvement to the way programmers can declare anonymous functions (a.k.a. lambda expressions).

-For example, before C++14, if you wanted to pass an anonymous function to the sort algorithm, you had to do something like this:
+For example, before C++14, if programmers wanted to pass an anonymous function to the sorting algorithm, they had to do something like this:

 int main()